GianottiLeo/Datapipe_Process/README.md

 ##
 ## Snowflake

+Besides the connection to Azure and the table storage (with all tables being created in DBT), there`s no major process being done in Snowflake.

 <p align="center">
 <img width="12" />
 <img src="snowflake.png" height="1600" alt="powerbi logo" width ="400"  />

 ##
 ## Looker

+Here`s the dashboard developed using one of the analytical tables, in Looker.

 <p align="center">
 <img width="12" />